FINE ART AT KING GEORGE V COLLEGE

-This Art course covers the broad areas of Fine Art as a discipline.
-You will be introduced to a wide variety of possibilities which will help you develop your own practice as an artist.
+This two year A Level course covers a broad based area of Fine Art during which you will be introduced to a wide variety of possibilities which will help you develop your own practice as an artist.
 As well as painting and drawing, you will be able to explore and experiment with other media including printmaking, sculpture, photography, digital manipulation and appropriate combinations of media.

-You will work in an expressive and personal way and will be engaging with social and cultural issues.
+You will work in an expressive and personal way and you will be engaging with social and cultural issues.
 You will be expected to develop an open and exploratory approach to your work and to develop informed opinions, with an increasing awareness of contemporary issues.
-Regular visits to national and international galleries will be arranged also.

-The visual arts are a major part of British Industry.
-The subject will give you a head start into developing creative problem solving skills that are useful in all kinds of work areas.
-Fine art is a good basis for other visual art areas such as Interior Design, Product Design, or even Art History.
-Past students have gone on to work in industries such as architecture, creative media and television, fashion design and graphic design as well as working as successful full time artists.
+The Visual Arts are a major part of British Industry.
+This subject will give you a head start into developing creative problem solving skills that are useful in all kinds of work areas.
+Also, fine art is a good basis for other visual art areas such as Interior Design, Product Design or even Art History.
+Past students have gone on to work in Architecture, Gallery curation, creative media and television, illustration and the graphic design industry as well as working as successful full time fine art practitioners.

 Working alongside professional and established artists from the Royal Academy of Arts will be part of the enrichment experience that you can expect whilst studying Fine Art at KGV.
 This will be complemented by a wealth of workshops, international gallery trips to New York, Paris and Barcelona, national visits to Manchester, Liverpool and London, and many more creative experiences.